 We have plenty of time to consider every possible situation and reflect on the merits of each.
 First, whether running off with Mike is worth it.
 Xiyuan calms his nerves as he visits the Jeong-Espinosas for the first time since they almost blew it, using Shu as an adorable distraction.

-He was hardly a stranger to having Claudia shove food in his face; she always had the constant desire to feed everyone, ever since she became the third roommate.
+He was hardly a stranger to having Claudia shove food in his face.
+She always had to feed everyone, ever since she became the third roommate.
 Mike was a lot of fun, but Claudia always had this sweetness about her that put people at ease.
 Xiyuan briefly considered what would happen to her if Mike suddenly up and left, or she discovered he was having an affair—but the pain was enough to make him physically cringe.

 He looked around at the house, with Mike’s comedy award next to Charlie’s frog in Claudia’s shiny kitchen, and finally felt like an outsider.
 Settling down had changed Mike, and he was no longer the unencumbered free spirit Xiyuan knew.
 There was no possibility of Xiyuan ever convincing Mike to leave or harm his family.
 He hated to acknowledge it, but pursuing the person he felt closest to in the world would likely alienate everyone else he cared about.